Influencing local decisions

 1. Main facts and figures

-in 2016/17, just over a quarter of people felt they could influence decisions affecting their local area
+- in 2018/19, 25% of people aged 16 and over in England said they felt they could influence decisions affecting their local area

-respondents from Black, Asian and Mixed ethnic groups were more likely to feel they had an influence than White respondents
+- people from the Black, Asian and Mixed ethnic groups were more likely to feel they could influence local decisions than White people

 The ethnic categories used in this data

-For this data, the number of people surveyed (the ‘sample size’) was too small to draw any firm conclusions about specific ethnic categories.
-Therefore, the data is broken down into the following 5 broad groups:
+However, the number of people surveyed was too small to draw any firm conclusions based on the 18 groups.

-Summary of Influencing local decisions People who felt they could influence local decisions, by ethnicity Summary
+Summary of Influencing local decisions By ethnicity Summary

-The CLS consists of an online or paper questionnaire, which was completed by 10,256 individuals in 2016/17.
+The Community Life Survey consists of an online or paper questionnaire.
+In 2018/19, it was completed by 10,627 individuals.

-The 2016/17 survey sample is large enough for the results to be broken down by 5 broad ethnic groups.
-Before 2016/17, interviews were conducted face to face, and the smaller sample sizes meant it was only possible to compare White people with those from all other ethnicities.
+The 2016/17 to 2018/19 survey samples are large enough for the results to be broken down by 5 broad ethnic groups.

-For earlier years, results for ‘White’ and ‘Other’ are available in the published tables in the series of releases for the Community Life Survey.
+For earlier years, results are available for reference purposes from the Community Life Survey.

 Weighting is used to adjust the results of a survey to make them representative of the population and improve their accuracy.